nodejs/node/doc/guides/writing-and-running-benchmarks.md

 install.packages("plyr")
 ```

-In the event you get a message that you need to select a CRAN mirror first.
+In the event you get a message that you need to select a CRAN mirror first, you

-You can specify a mirror by adding in the repo parameter.
+can specify a mirror by adding in the repo parameter.

 If we used the "http://cran.us.r-project.org" mirror, it could look something
 like this: